usacpcheung/timetabling-app/README.md

 ## 💡 Key Features

-- Configure teachers, students and lesson constraints
+- Configure teachers, students, subjects and groups through a web form
+- Mark teachers unavailable in specific slots or assign fixed lessons
 - Specify teachers that individual students should avoid
-- Generate optimized, conflict-free timetables
+- Generate optimized timetables using OR-Tools CP-SAT
-- Simple web interface, no external database setup
-- Attendance report showing how often each student attended each subject.
-History is tied to the numeric `student_id`; deleting a student and re-adding one with the same name creates a new ID and past attendance is not merged.
+- Record and view attendance history for each student and subject
+- Bias scheduling based on past attendance percentages
+- Balance teacher workloads and limit total lessons
+- Manage groups for joint lessons with adjustable weighting
-- Delete saved timetables individually or clear them all at once.
+- Delete or clear saved timetables through the interface

 ## 📦 Project Structure